Umayyad Mosque: Mamluk era

 The Mamluk viceroy of Syria, Tankiz, carried out restoration work in the mosque in 1326–1328.
 He reassembled the mosaics on the qibla wall and replaced all the marble tiles in the prayer hall.
 Sultan al-Nasir Muhammad also undertook major restoration work for the mosque in 1328.
 He demolished and completely rebuilt the unstable qibla wall and moved the Bab al-Ziyadah gate to the east.
 Much of that work was damaged during a fire that burned the mosque in 1339.
 Islamic art expert, Finbarr Barry Flood, describes the Bahri Mamluks' attitude towards the mosque as an "obsessive interest" and their efforts at maintaining, repairing, and restoring the mosque were unparalleled in any other period of Muslim rule.
 The Arab astronomer Ibn al-Shatir worked as the chief muwaqqit ('religious timekeeper') and the chief muezzin at the Umayyad Mosque from 1332 until he died in 1376.
 He erected a large sundial on the mosque's northern minaret in 1371, now lost.
 A replica was installed in its place in the modern period.
 The Minaret of Jesus was burnt down in a fire in 1392.

 The Mongol conqueror Timur besieged Damascus in 1400.
 He ordered the burning of the city on 17 March 1401, and the fire ravaged the Umayyad Mosque.
 The eastern minaret was reduced to rubble, and the central dome collapsed.
-A southwestern minaret was added to the mosque in 1488 during the reign of Mamluk sultan Qaitbay.
+Another fire damaged the mosque in October 1479, causing the Mamluk sultan Qaytbay (r.
+1468–1496) to sponsor repair works.
+This included the reconstruction of the southwestern minaret in 1488.